 You may notice that Shopify doesn’t mention anything about their services, but includes their logo at the end.
 When you have a powerful and memorable corporate video, this strategy can work to draw attention to your company by being ‘shareable’.
 Video works best when it’s optimized to achieve a single goal, rather than trying to hit multiple objectives.

 Canal+ made a great corporate video for their “The more you watch Canal+, the more you love cinema” campaign.
 From the beginning, the video grabs the audience’s attention and retains it by having a bear rug walking and talking you through his life as a director and his love for cinema.
-This element of humor makes the video memorable and pleasant to watch.
+This element of humour makes the video memorable and pleasant to watch.

 University of Rochester